Ben Doherty

-Ben Doherty (born 24 March 1997) is an Irish professional footballer who plays as a left back for League of Ireland Premier Division club Derry City.
-He previously played for NIFL Premiership clubs Institute, Glenavon, Coleraine and Larne.
+Ben Doherty (born 24 March 1997) is an Irish professional footballer who plays as a left back for NIFL Premiership club Coleraine.
+He previously played for Institute, Derry City, Glenavon and Larne.

 Career

 Institute

 A native of Derry, Doherty played in the academy of Institute, before making his debut in a 3–2 loss at home to Cliftonville on 16 August 2014.
 He went on to make a total of 13 appearances for the side in all competitions before departing the club in January 2015.

 Derry City

 Doherty joined League of Ireland club Derry City's under 19 side in 2015, remaining there for 2 seasons before being called up to the first team by manager Kenny Shiels.
 He made his debut on 27 August 2016 in a 2–2 draw away to Bray Wanderers at the Carlisle Grounds.
 Doherty scored the first goal of his senior career on 30 August 2017 in a 3–0 win over Limerick at Maginn Park.
 He made the first European appearances of his career in July 2017 when Derry faced Danish side Midtjylland.